Admissions policies and fair access protocol

 Its aim is to make sure the most vulnerable children are offered a place at a suitable school as quickly as possible, and that no school, including those with places, is asked to take a disproportionate number of vulnerable children.
-The protocol is available to download in the Documents section.

 The coordinated admissions scheme is a time table for communications about school admissions between schools, local authorities and admissions authorities.

 The Primary in year co-ordination scheme, Secondary in year co-ordination scheme and Fair Access Protocols are all available in the Documents section.
 You can view the Adjudicator report 2016 on the gov.uk website.